ome/omero-documentation/omero/users/cli/import.rst

 .. option:: --email EMAIL

     Set the contact email to use when reporting errors.
-This argument should be used in conjunction with the :option:`--report` and :option:`--upload` or :option:`--logs` arguments.
+This argument should be used in conjunction with the :option:`omero import --report` and :option:`omero import --upload` or :option:`omero import --logs` arguments.

 .. option:: --upload